peplau/MVPinny-Chrome-Extension/README.md

 ## Pre-requisites and Dependencies

 - Chrome Browser
-- Compatible with any Sitecore version
+- Compatible with any Sitecore version (XP, XM and XM Cloud)

 ## Installation instructions